-Mid-way through, we stopped in the world famous Lemonade Stand (20 steps away the Saint Stephan Cathedral) which won Guinness Book of World Records in 2012 for the Largest Cup of Lemonade poured in a cup.
+Mid-way through, we stopped in the world famous Lemonade Stand (20 steps away the Saint Stephan Cathedral).
+Believe it or not, this shop won Guinness Book of World Records in 2012 for the Largest Cup of Lemonade poured in a cup!

 We concluded our 2 hour tour as we cycled down the streets of downtown Batroûn, passed the happening restaurants, Hookah cafes and bars.
 Slowly trekked passing the only Mosque in town and made a turn into Colonel Reef to end our day with an iced cold non-filtered Micro-Beer (my favorite!).

 We then propped ourselves on the sand for the rest of the day at the beach.

 - Bike Rental

 - Bike Tours